 Directed & produced by Melvin Frank & Norman Panama, who also co-wrote the script (with Air Corps expert Beirne Lay, Jr.), the 122-minute drama is sober and detailed, effectively covering the preparations for the raid and the enormous stress factor on the crew of the Enola Gay.

 Robert Taylor gave a very credible accounting of Tibbetts; it’s one of his best performances (he thought so), and the bulk of the film is involving, as it outlines the tactical training and hush-hush atmosphere.
 The supporting cast is yeoman, anchored by the always sincere James Whitmore

-Meshing not too evenly with the flying drama is the living room conflict engendered between Tibbetts/Taylor and his wife, Lucey, played by Eleanor Parker, who rolls out her arsenal of emotional theatrics as Lucey is driven to distraction by hubby’s tight-lipped secrecy and jumpiness.
+Meshing not too evenly with the flying drama is the living room conflict engendered between Tibbetts and his wife, Lucey.
+She’s played by Eleanor Parker, who rolls out her arsenal of emotional theatrics as Lucey is driven to distraction by hubby’s tight-lipped secrecy and jumpiness.
 Some look-at-your-watch minutes could have been shed from the home front scenes to tighten things up.